 Data for surveys is stored on Typeform.
-Data for events is stored on Eventbrite.
-Both of these are password-protected, secure cloud software systems.
+Data for events is stored on Eventbrite or Zoom.
+These are password-protected, secure cloud software systems.

-Our website is a password-protected, secure cloud software system hosted by The Access group.
+Our website is a password-protected, secure cloud software system hosted by Sereno.

 Only NSUN staff and software host administrators have access to these systems.

-All financial data is kept on secure password-protected systems, the access to which is limited to the Finance Manager, CEO and one trustee for secondary signatory purposes where necessary on one bank account.
+All financial data is kept on secure password-protected systems, the access to which is limited to NSUN staff, associates and trustees involved in processing financial transactions.
 If data needs to be sent to an external source, it will be password-protected or directly uploaded to the website (e.g. HMRC).